By Olya Amburg

 But we also want to enter the new 365-day unit enlightened by the experience of the past and ultimately light and tension free.

-To add some ease to the the traditional resolutions and switch their vibe around we can apply some yoga “magic” to them.
+To add some ease to the traditional resolutions and switch their vibe around we can apply some yoga “magic” to them.

 1. Choose a theme

-If you’ve been at least to several yoga classes you would notice that most of them have a theme.
+If you’ve been to at least several yoga classes you would notice that most of them have a theme.
 No matter what the theme is it seems to always make the flow more effortless and get you back to the present moment when the mind wonders.
 So why not choose a theme for the next 365 days?
 The New Year is your class (a long one ;), your resolutions are the asanas and the theme should make it easier to flow through the class and follow through with the resolutions.
 Have fun with it, don’t make the theme too broad, e.g. happiness or too narrow, like healthy eating.
 Make sure every aspect of your life can be positively influenced by the theme of the year.

 Here are some good examples: